esa-tu-darmstadt/AutoDock-Aurora/ofdock_taskpar_alt/prof.md

 Check here https://de.mathworks.com/help/fixedpoint/ug/range-and-precision.html?requestedDomain=www.mathworks.com

-Add flag to switch between saturation or no saturation, overflow or no overflow

 Makefile: pass separetely all other PDBS

-for the 32.32 use no saturation, no overflow

 add to Makefile exe rule for the 3 compounds, otherwise errors maight be silent not caught,